Time and Attendance

 5. Add regular and overtime wages.

-Note that companies can choose to pay overtime based on the weekly work hours agreed upon and not necessarily by a 40-hour work week.
-For instance, Lisa’s employers can choose to start paying her overtime once she exceeds 36 hours.
+FLSA typically uses a 40-hour work week for overtime calculations, but companies can choose to pay overtime based on the weekly work hours agreed upon.
+For instance, Lisa’s employers can choose to start paying her overtime once she exceeds 36 hours, provided that there’s a specific company policy that states so.

-Nondiscretionary bonuses should be included in the calculation of regular pay rate and time and a half pay.
+Nondiscretionary bonuses should be included in the calculation of time and a half pay.
 Here’s an example of how you can compute the overtime pay with a bonus.

 For example, John earns $12 an hour, worked 48 hours this week, and received a bonus of $20 for perfect attendance.
 Here’s how to compute his regular pay and time and a half pay that accounts for that bonus.